Specific weight

+Discussion

+The density of a material is defined as mass divided by volume, typically expressed with the unit kg/m3.

-Unlike density, specific weight is not a fixed property of a material.
-It depends on the value of the gravitational acceleration, which varies with location.
+Unlike density, specific weight is not a fixed property of a material, as it depends on the value of the gravitational acceleration, which varies with location (e.g., Earth's gravity).

+In practice, the standard gravity (a constant) is often assumed, usually taken as 9.80665 m/s2.

 Pressure may also affect values, depending upon the bulk modulus of the material, but generally, at moderate pressures, has a less significant effect than the other factors.

 Applications

 Fluid mechanics

 In fluid mechanics, specific weight represents the force exerted by gravity on a unit volume of a fluid.
 For this reason, units are expressed as force per unit volume (e.g., N/m3 or lbf/ft3).
 Specific weight can be used as a characteristic property of a fluid.

 Soil mechanics

 Specific weight is often used as a property of soil to solve earthwork problems.

 In soil mechanics, specific weight may refer to:

 Civil and mechanical engineering

 Specific weight can be used in civil engineering and mechanical engineering to determine the weight of a structure designed to carry certain loads while remaining intact and remaining within limits regarding deformation.